 Taxonomy Deep Dive

 The WisdomTree Digital Asset Taxonomy is our map of the digital asset universe.
-We break down the ecosystem into eight distinct categories.

 Each category has different research, valuation and evaluation methodologies because of their different use cases and value propositions.